deepgraph/deepgraph/doc/source/what_is_deepgraph.rst

 *****************

-DeepGraph is an open source `Python <https://www.python.org/>`_ implementation of a new network representation introduced in (coming soon..).
+DeepGraph is an open source `Python <https://www.python.org/>`_ implementation of a new network representation introduced
+`here <http://arxiv.org/abs/1604.00971>`_.
 Its purpose is to facilitate any kind of
 `data analysis <https://en.wikipedia.org/wiki/Data_analysis>`_ by interpreting data in terms of
 `network theory <https://en.wikipedia.org/wiki/Network_theory>`_.